What is Arts Award?

-This year’s selection showcase was presented in partnership with Penny and Jules Dance and their Brighton-based dance platform ‘HOSTED’, in partnership with Brighton & Hove High School.
+This year’s selection showcase was presented in partnership with Penny and Jules Dance and their Brighton-based dance platform ‘HOSTED’, in partnership with Brighton & Hove High School in March.

 We are delighted to announce that the two groups selected at the HOSTED: South East Regional showcase to go through to this year’s National U.Dance Festival are Penny & Jules Youth Dance and Ceyda Tanc Youth.
 A huge congratulations to both groups and thank you to all groups who performed, it was wonderful to see so much youth dance talent on one day.

 Image: U. Dance 2016.
 L&S Youth Image © Paul Astley

 "We enjoyed sharing our work on such a huge stage with a lovely audience!
 It is fantastic opportunity for our dancers to take part in such an exciting event."

 Young Anjali Dance Company – U. Dance participants 2016.

 23/02/17 Read our latest newsletter - The Spring IssueFeaturing Interviews, updates, news, reflections and more.
 Read the Newsletter here.

 15/02/17 Garfield Weston Foundation backs The Dance SpaceGarfield Weston Foundation has contributed to our capital appeal as a ‘Founding Funder’ of The Dance Space moving us a step closer to reaching our £3.5 million target.
 Read More

 12/12/16 New job opportunities at South East DanceSouth East Dance is recruiting two exciting new posts: Communications and Development Manager and Creative Communities Manager.
 More information and how to apply